BesnikShala/BeFitness-MS4/README.md

 View the live site here - [BeFitness](https://befitness-ms4.herokuapp.com/)

-BeFitness is a E-commerce site where users are able to purchase fitness products, nutrition plans and exercise plans.
+BeFitness is a E-commerce site where users are able to purchase fitness clothing, products and nutrition.
+They also have the option to browse and purchase exercise plans which suit their need.
 Users can browse the site for their needs to achieve their fitness goals.
-They can set up an account in order to complete purchases, rate products, and even post their fitness gains and achievments.
+They can set up an account in order to complete purchases, save deleivery information and view previous orders.
+The site offers a broad range of products whcih is easy to navigate and browse via search bar and sorting buttons.
 The site allows the owner to create online sales via products or fitness plans, adding a social aspect to the site can generate more online traffic and attention to the site hopefully generating more sales and giving users a reason to come back.

 # User Experience